pboxx/FVModSync/README.md

 Changelog
 --
+v0.2.2beta:
+* Ignore .zip from mod files
+* Copy generic files from mods only if they are newer than their equivalent in game files (if it exists)
+* Make quickbms use .bms.txt script if the user has renamed it; throw explicit exception if the script is missing entirely

 v0.2beta:
 * Filter out tabs from modded CSV
 * Output error messages when important files/directories can't be found